piotrstenke/Durian/README.md

 ### [InterfaceTargets](src/Durian.InterfaceTargets/README.md)

-*InterfaceTargets*, similar to how [System.AttributeUsageAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.attributeusageattribute) works, allows to specify what kinds of members an interface can be implemented by.
+*InterfaceTargets*, similar to how [System.AttributeUsageAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.attributeusageattribute) works, allows to specify what kinds of types an interface can be implemented by.

 ```csharp
 using Durian;